christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 it, removing the need to keep the value in scope and alive.
 The implication however is that the value must have a copy constructor and assignment operator.

-If the mock method also needs to return a value as well, you can chain `SetArgPointee()` with `Return()` using `DoAll()`, remembering to put the `Return()` statement last:
+If the mock target also needs to return a value as well, you can chain `SetArgPointee()` with `Return()` using `DoAll()`, remembering to put the `Return()` statement last: